 It was a time when comics were becoming a fad due to the popularity of Superman, the one who started an era called “The Golden Age Of Comics.”
 During the WWII years, many superheroes were created such as Batman, Captain America, Shazam, Aquaman, The Flash, among many others.

-In 1941, a psychologist turned comic writer name William Morton, introduced a female superhero for the first time in comic book history called Wonder Woman.
-This was during a period when comics were were being marketed for the male demographic.
+In 1941, a psychologist turned comic book writer name William Morton, introduced a female superhero for the first time in comic book history called Wonder Woman.
+This was during a period when comics were being marketed for the male demographic.

 As the years went on, the character’s legacy inspired more female superheroes including Batgirl, Supergirl, Black Widow, Gamora, The Powerpuff Girls, Raven, She-Hulk etc.

 After many appearances on television most notably the 70’s TV show featuring Lynda Carter as the title character.
 Animated cartoons like Superfriends and Justice League.
 Video games appearances in Injustice 1 & 2, Lego Batman games, and Lego Dimensions.

 Her first ever chronological appearance to appear on the silver screen is The Lego Movie, two years prior to her live action film debut in Batman Vs. Superman.
 After many years of development, it was time to give The Warrior Princess her very first solo film.